TheCodingLand/base-json-request-service/README.md

 - Imports a class to serve as a model from project.models

-- Dummy request function to serialize as json
+- Dummy request function with serializing to json

 Planned usage :